mayank1365/Data-Science-Stock-Analysis/README.md

 ## Usage
 Clone the repository.
 Install dependencies with pip install -r requirements.txt.
-Open stock_analysis.ipynb in Jupyter Notebook to explore and replicate the analysis.
+Open Stock_Analysis_Mayank_Gupta.ipynb in Jupyter Notebook to explore and replicate the analysis.